math264/AFCEC_LiDAR/README.md

 ## G. Conclusion

 Walkability is simple in nature, but is often muddled and molded to support each topic and authors' intent.
 It is a broad framework and although widely applicable, walkability as we know it is biased and often used to market neighborhoods and communities.
 This study paints walkability in a different light, whereas defined by route rather than community.
 Inspired by ground-truth data, new metrics are purely route and pedestrian driven, creating transparency between pedestrian values and urban planning.
 Utilizing ground-truth and pedestrian experience, urban planning is able to dissect entire communities at a larger scale and enhance walkability route by route.

+## H. Acknowledgements

+I would like to give special thanks to Laura Wright and Joel Sizemore, engineers at Strand Associates, for helping with data collection and analysis.
+Their input was invaluable, as it mitigated bias and provided pedestrian design experience to the analysis.
+I would also like to thank Rich Donohue, for his continuous support and encouragement throughout this project and the NewMapsPlus program.